pencil2d/pencil2d.github.io/doc/faq.md

 At the time of writing, Pencil2D can run on:

 - Windows 7 or later versions
-- MacOS 10.10 Yosemite or later version
+- MacOS 10.10 Yosemite or later versions
-- Linux Ubuntu 16.04, OpenSUSE 42.1 and RedHat 6.6 or later version.
+- Linux Ubuntu 16.04, OpenSUSE 42.1 and RedHat 6.6 or later version

 It's rather difficult to get Pencil2D working on some older OS like Windows XP or Mac OS 10.9, particularly since the devs are not able to access these old Operating Systems.

-If you have these old machines and you'd like, please consider giving some of your time to improve this wonderful tool!
+If you have these old machines and you'd like to help, please consider giving some of your time to improve this wonderful tool!

 ## I hear about "Nightly Builds" so what is it?

-Nightly Builds are the most up-to-date, experimental versions that reflects the most recent development progress.
-In Nightly build you can have the latest features and bugfixes.
-But you have to understand the nightly builds are not final versions and can break easily.
+Nightly Builds are the most up-to-date, experimental versions that reflects the current development progress.
+In Nightly builds you will have the latest features and bug fixes if you like to try something new.
+But you might have to understand the nightly builds are not final versions and can break easily.

 However, we encourage you to try the latest Nightly Builds whenever you encounter an issue with current pencil2d version, to see if the problem has already been fixed.
 That can help our dev team to avoid unnecessary or duplicate bug reports.